New England Journal of Medicine November 10, 2016

 Setting

-Intervention Subcutaneous semaglutide (0.5 mg or 1.0 mg) administered once weekly.
+Intervention Once-weekly subcutaneous semaglutide (0.5 mg or 1.0 mg) added to standard-of-care therapy.

-Outcome Time to first occurrence of a major adverse cardiovascular event (MACE): cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.
+Outcome Time to the first occurrence of a major adverse cardiovascular event (MACE), defined as a composite of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.

 Study Limitations